kovidgoyal/rapydscript-ng/README.md

 Getting Started
 ---------------

+RapydScript comes with its own Read-Eval-Print-Loop (REPL).
+Just run ``rapydscript`` without any arguments to get started trying out the code snippets below.

 Like JavaScript, RapydScript can be used to create anything from a quick function to a complex web-app.
 RapydScript can access anything regular JavaScript can, in the same manner.
 Let's say we want to write a function that greets us with a "Hello World" pop-up.
 The following code will do it:

 	def greet():